treitmayr/workshop-dust-collector/README.md

 This socket receives the notifications from the machines and keeps track of the number of running machines using a simple counter in `Var1`.
-If this counter if positive, the dust collector is to be turned on, but if it reaches 0 again, then all machines are turned off and the dust collector may be powered off as well.
+If this counter if positive, the dust collector shall turn on, but if it reaches 0 again, this indicates that all machines are turned off and the dust collector shall power off.

 Note that in order to reset the counter if it went out of sync, the user can manually turn off socket power which also resets the counter to 0.